intel-iot-devkit/motor-defect-detector-python/FFT/readme.md

   * sklearn
   * scipy

-- Download the code
+- Download the code.
-- Make sure all the code and data in one folder
+- Make sure all the code and data in one folder.

 ## Gather your materials